banzaicloud/bank-vaults-workshop/README.md

 # bank-vaults-workshop

-## Setup
+## Infrastructure Setup

+You can use the Kubernetes cluster of your choice, this guide walks you through to use the one inside a Vagrantbox distributed on the pendrives.

-1. Copy the content of the Pendrive to your workstation
+1. Copy the content of the pendrive to your workstation
 2. Open up a terminal and enter that directory where you copied the content.
 3. Install the `vbguest` Vagrant plugin with: